pyCERN/pycern.github.io/_posts/2022-07-28-machine-learning.md

 ---
-title : Machine Learning
+title : Introduction
 date : 2022-07-28
-categories: [Study, Machine Learning]
+categories: [Machine Learning, Study]
 ---

+This post is a record of studying of statistical methods for machine learning.